 B. Responsibilities of Persons with Disabilities Using Service or Support Animals on Campus

-Students, faculty and staff with disabilities, including regular visitors, who utilize service or support animals on campus grounds, must complete a Biola University Animal Registration Form.
-(Note: support animals must receive prior approval before being brought onto campus; see Section III.D.).
+Students, faculty and staff with disabilities, including regular visitors, who utilize service or support animals on campus grounds, must register their animal with the Learning Center and/or HR.
+(Note: support animals must receive prior approval before being brought onto campus; see Section D below).

 Handlers are responsible for any damage caused by their animals and must take appropriate precautions to prevent property damage or injury.
 The cost of care, arrangements and responsibilities for the well-being of a service or support animal are the sole responsibility of the handler at all times.
 Service and support animals on campus must: